technmsg/blog/v2/content/solar/solar-vendors.md

 [Green Street Solar](http://www.greenstreetsolar.com/) is based in Maryland.
 I [signed up for a free consultation](http://www.greenstreetsolar.com/free-estimate.htm) with some very basic lead information (name, address, phone, and email), received a confirmation email, then never heard back.

+I started to wonder how many of these vendors were fly-by-night or whether business was *so* good that they could afford to blow off non-preferred prospects.

 ### Vivint Solar

 [Vivint Solar](http://www.vivintsolar.com/) is a regional vendor who have installed in my neighborhood, but focus more on leased systems.
 By this time I was leaning towards a purchased system, so I didn't pursue.